magento/devdocs/guides/v2.2/ext-best-practices/tutorials/serialized-to-json-data-upgrade.md

 {:#step-2}

 Any module can replace another module in Magento.
-If your extension stores data in the tables of another module or it serializes/unserializes data stored in core modules, make sure the application uses the module before executing the upgrade logic.
+If your extension stores data in the tables of another module or it serializes/unserializes data stored in core modules, make sure the module exists and is active before executing the upgrade logic.

 Use the `\Magento\Framework\Module\Manager` class to check the status of the module your extension depends on.